dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/tmux.md

 ```
 # add to ~/.tmux.conf

+set -g prefix2 C-a                        # GNU-Screen compatible prefix

 bind | split-window -h
 bind - split-window -v

+# pane navigation
+bind -r h select-pane -L  # move left
+bind -r j select-pane -D  # move down
+bind -r k select-pane -U  # move up
+bind -r l select-pane -R  # move right
+bind > swap-pane -D       # swap current pane with the next one
+bind < swap-pane -U       # swap current pane with the previous one

+# pane resizing
+bind -r H resize-pane -L 2
+bind -r J resize-pane -D 2
+bind -r K resize-pane -U 2
+bind -r L resize-pane -R 2
 ```

 See my example [DOTtmux.conf](files/DOTtmux.conf) and [DOTtmux.conf.local](files/DOTtmux.conf.local) configuration files which can be used.

 ## Copy and paste

-If you make use of the config file of: https://github.com/gpakosz/.tmux the `~/.tmux.conf` has already been set up and you only need to install `xclip` and also `powerline` to make use of the fancy font graphics:
+If you make use of the config file of: <https://github.com/gpakosz/.tmux> the `~/.tmux.conf` has already been set up, and you only need to install `xclip` and also `powerline` to make use of the fancy font graphics:

     sudo apt-get install xclip powerline